JoshuaGrams/philtre2d/doc/engine/scene-tree.md

 * __obj__ <kbd>Object</kbd> - The object to remove.

 ### SceneTree.update(tree, dt)
 Updates the whole scene tree.
-For each object this will call `update`, `updateTransform`, and add the object to the draw order.
+This will call the `update` method of each object.
+Then it will call `final` on any removed objects, complete pending reparentings, then `updateTransform` on all remaining objects and add them to the draw order.

 _PARAMETERS_
 * __dt__ <kbd>number</kbd> - Delta time for this frame.

 ### SceneTree.draw(tree, layerGroups)
-Calls `draw` on the scene tree's `drawOrder`.
+Calls `updateTransform` on all objects, collects the visible objects into the draw order, and `draw`s the given `layerGroups`.

 ### SceneTree.get(tree, path)
 Gets the object at the specified path.